Taylor-Hill/SSA/README.md

 Clone and updated from https://github.com/aj-cloete/pssa.git

-I add the vector forecast algorithm which is not implemented by aj-cloete.
+I add the vector forecast algorithm which is not implemented by aj-cloete from the original project.